A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal temporal scale-space representations that also obey temporal scale covariance

 \section{Time-causal temporal scale-space representations that also obey temporal scale covariance}

-Beyond the task of representing temporal signals at multiple scales, a main requirement on a temporal scale-space representation should also be the notion of temporal scale covariance, so as to be able to consistently handle temporal phenomena and events in the world that occur faster or slower. {\em Temporal scale covariance\/} means that if a signal $f(t)$ is subject to a temporal scaling transformation
+Beyond the task of representing temporal signals at multiple temporal scales, a main requirement on a temporal scale-space representation should also be the notion of {\em temporal scale covariance\/}, \footnote{In certain literature, the property that we refer to as ``covariance'' is instead referred to as ``equivariance''.
+In this paper, we throughout use the terminology ``covariance'', to maintain consistency with the scale-space literature (Lindeberg \citeyear{Lin13-ImPhys}).} so as to be able to consistently handle temporal phenomena and events that occur faster or slower in the world.
+Temporal scale covariance means that if a signal $f(t)$ is subject to a temporal scaling transformation

 and then processed, here with a temporal convolution kernel $T(t';\; \tau')$ that depends on a temporal scale parameter $\tau'$,